drmperez/HostDesigner_tutorials/ConformationalSearching/Notes.md

 numbering in the "Setup Bonds" window are odd.
 See Notes on Hexane_2 above.
 7. Many structures complete with a geometry that is not (or should not be) the lowest energy conformation.
+8. The lowest energy conformation seems to be found when modifying the default bond values originally populated in the "Bond Setup" menu.